Wang-ML-Lab/bayesian-peft/README.md

 We have provided the command to reproduce the results of in-distribution and out-of-distribution experiment in the `/scripts` folders.
 For Laplace-LoRA, we reproduced the results using the code from its official repository: [laplace-lora](https://github.com/adamxyang/laplace-lora).

-To run the in-distribution experiment, use the following command:
+To run the in-distribution experiment, use the following script:
 ```sh
 bash scripts/<method_name>/<method_name>-llama-all.sh
 bash scripts/<method_name>/<method_name>-roberta-all.sh
 ```

-To run the out-of-distribution experiment, use the following command:
+To run the out-of-distribution experiment, use the following script:
 ```sh
 bash scripts/<method_name>/<method_name>-llama-ood-all.sh
 ```
+In this script, we also demonstrate how to save and load your trained LoRA adapter.
+To save a LoRA checkpoint, use flag: ``--checkpoint --checkpoint-name $name``.
+To load a LoRA checkpoint, use flag: ``--load-lora-path checkpoints/$modelwrapper/<model_of_checkpoint>/<dataset_of_checkpoint>/<your_previous_checkpoint_name>``.

 We also provide a script for running in-distribution experiments for BLoB on a single GPU, as an alternative to parallel training with `accelerate`.
 Other scripts can be adjusted accordingly for single GPU usage:
 ```sh